-Apply Natural Organic Insecticides
+Apply Natural Organic Insecticide Treatments

-Insecticides like pyrethroids and natural, organic insecticide sprays such as neem or horticultural oil may also be effective.
+Insecticides like pyrethroids and natural, organic insecticide sprays such as neem oil or horticultural oil may also be effective.

 Be sure to read and follow the directions on the label of any product you choose to make sure it’s safe for use on your succulents.